 Like the posts, modular floating bus stops make street changes quick, cheap, visible and inherently flexible.

 Floating bus stops seek to make both biking and busing better by removing the need for buses to pull to the curb, often across a bike lane, to load and unload.
 During rush hour on a crowded street, buses can linger for a minute or more waiting for a chance to pull back into the travel lane.

 A floating stop is different: it can jut into the roadway, letting buses stay in their travel lane.
 People biking, meanwhile, can comfortably continue along the curb.
 The channel between bus platform and sidewalk functions as a crosswalk, obligating people biking past to yield to people moving to or from a bus.

 A demonstration of a floating bus stop, built from wood planks by Portland transportation advocates in 2016.

-“The boarding islands give the bus—and Oaklanders on the bus—a head start on the street,” said Sarah Fine, an Oakland city planner, in an email Thursday.
+“The boarding islands give the bus—and Oaklanders on the bus—a head start on the street,” said Sarah Fine, an Oakland city planner.
 “We’re excited to be introducing these priority treatments that will help keep our bus riders moving, even in traffic.”